cm-kazup0n/IDEA-Envfile/README.md

 ### Dependencies management

-This Template project depends on Gradle plugins and external libraries – and during the development, you will add more of them.
+This project depends on Gradle plugins and external libraries – and during the development, you will add more of them.
 Keeping the project in good shape and having all the dependencies up-to-date requires time and effort, but it is possible to automate that process using [dependabot][gh:dependabot].
 Dependabot is a bot provided by GitHub for checking the build configuration files and reviewing any outdated or insecure dependencies of yours – in case if any update is available, it creates a new pull request providing [the proper change][gh:dependabot-pr].

 > **Note:** Dependabot doesn't yet support checking of the Gradle Wrapper.
 Check the [Gradle Releases][gradle-releases] page and update it with: